Scientific Teaching Course

 - You are interested in teaching and in developing your teaching skills

-- You have completed at least 1 semester of your required teaching at Yale (N.A. for postdocs)
+- (Graduate students only) You have completed at least 1 semester of your required teaching at Yale (N.A. for postdocs)

 - You have approval from your faculty advisor